 - Not taking medications correctly

 - Continuing to drive when they shouldn’t

 It’s never easy to be the bad guy with your parents, especially as they get older.
-However, ignoring potentially dangerous behaviors because you don’t want to put your foot down is far worse.
+However, ignoring potentially dangerous behaviors because you don’t want to put your foot down can be far worse.

-Take a look at our Checklist for Aging Parents which can help you and your parents prepare for what may be coming up ahead.
+Take a look at our Checklist for Aging Parents which can help you, other family caregivers and your parents prepare for what may be coming up ahead.

-If you notice the following in your elderly parents, you need to have a frank discussion.
+If you notice any of the following in your elderly parents, we recommend that the best way to handle the situation and your concerns is to have a frank discussion with them.

 Experiencing Severe Mood Changes

 Health care involves both physical health and mental health as well.

 Let’s say your senior mother, who was always very energetic when you were younger, barely seems to want to get out of bed now.
 Maybe your senior father, who had a wide range of interests, can’t muster up the energy to follow his favorite hobbies.